alpoktem/Prosograph/README.md

 * X - Exit

 # Citing
-This software will be published in Interspeech 2017.
+This software is published in Interspeech 2017.

+	@inproceedings{prosograph,
+		author = {Alp Oktem and Mireia Farrus and Leo Wanner}, title = {Prosograph: a tool for prosody visualisation of large speech corpora}, booktitle = {Proceedings of the 18th Annual Conference of the International Speech Communication Association (INTERSPEECH)}, year = {2017},
+		address = {Stockholm, Sweden}
+	}